-Flexible connection cables through which Class I portable and mobile electrical equipment is connected to fixed electrical Flexible connection cables through which Class I portable and mobile electrical equipment is connected to fixed electrical circuits of fixed electrical installations must have separate conductors that serve as protective conductors.
-Protective conductors of cables should be connected to PEL-, PEM-, PEN-conductors of fixed electrical circuits and to exposed conductive parts of Class I electrical equipment.
+Flexible connection cables through which Class I hand-held and mobile electrical equipment is connected to fixed electrical Flexible connection cables through which Class I hand-held and mobile electrical equipment is connected to fixed electrical circuits of fixed electrical installations must have separate conductors that serve as protective conductors.
+Protective conductors of cables should be connected to PEL-, PEM-, PEN-conductors of fixed electrical circuits and to exposed-conductive-parts of Class I electrical equipment.
 Thus, in low-voltage installations corresponding to TN-C, TN-C-S types of earthing systems, the division of PEL conductors of fixed electrical circuits into line and protective conductors should be made:

-- When connecting portable and mobile electrical equipment of Class I, through flexible connection cables of any cross-section;
+- When connecting hand-held and mobile electrical equipment of Class I, through flexible connection cables of any cross-section;

 - When connecting Class I fixed electrical equipment, by means of copper and aluminum conductors with a cross section of less than 10 mm2 and 16 mm2, respectively.